arialdomartini/monadic-parser-combinators-book/chapter-5.typ

 by distilling a new function application.
 And let's see how this leads us to re-invent --- yet another time --- Monads.

-Take a break, bite an apple, then jump to
+Take a break, bite an apple, then jump to @chapter-6.
-#link("/monadic-parser-combinators-6")[the next installment];.